 #6.
 CNC Milling Machine

 CNC Milling Machine is also known as Computer Numerical Control Milling Machine.
 They have computerized the controls for the machining process.

 Cutting tools use multipoint rotations to sequentially remove material from the workpiece resulting in the production of custom-designed products or parts.
 (Types of CNC Machine)

 A computer numerical control milling machine consists of a rotating cylindrical cutter that moves along several axes and creates holes, slots, and wide material to turn it into a mechanical part or vehicle.
 Different machines operate with three to five axes which provide greater detail and accuracy.

 Modern computer numerical control milling machine has both vertical and horizontal machining centers.
 The components of a CNC milling machine are made of materials such as ceramics, plastics, and composite metal materials.
-Tool magazine and carousel, automatic tool changer, enclosure, and coolant system are technical features of CNC milling machine.
+Tool magazines and carousels, automatic tool changer, enclosures, and coolant systems are technical features of CNC milling machines.